 February 1, 2014

-Our Roving Séance conjures up 1920s Chicago, and cultural hotspot The Dil Pickle.
-The SOS will travel with a coterie of clerks whose steadfast commitment to keeping the bureaucracy intact will summon spirits from the jazz era.
+Our Roving Séance conjured up 1920s Chicago, and cultural hotspot The Dil Pickle.
+The SOS traveled with a coterie of clerks whose steadfast commitment to keeping the bureaucracy intact summoned spirits from the jazz era.

-Building on the underachievements of the past year, The Society of Smallness humbly presents Mini-Exhibitiothon ii: the Duchess Credenza Arts District.
-Located throughout the nooks and crannies of the residence at 2536 W. Thomas, the district comprises a smidgen of up and coming, thimble-sized visual art venues and fledgling research bureaus.
-In addition to incredible art in impossibly small places, Mini-exhibitiothon ii will feature cartographers, a nature guide, and not one, but two pseudo Napoleonic scholars.
-Twelve hours of events run from 10 a.m. until 10 p.m.
+Building on the underachievements of the year that was, The Society of Smallness humbly presented Mini-Exhibitiothon ii: the Duchess Credenza Arts District.
+Located throughout the nooks and crannies of the residence at 2536 W. Thomas, the district comprised a smidgen of up and coming, thimble-sized visual art venues and fledgling research bureaus.
+In addition to incredible art in impossibly small places, Mini-exhibitiothon ii featured cartographers, a nature guide, and not one, but two pseudo Napoleonic scholars.
+Twelve hours of events ran from 10 a.m. until 10 p.m.

-Clutch Gallery is a 25-square-inch space located in the heart of Meg Duguid’s purse, which is currently being carried by by Georgina Valverde as the headquarters for Society of Smallness.
-The gallery is dedicated to exhibiting contemporary art of all media.
-Clutch opened in December 2009.
-For more information, follow Clutch on Facebook or visit Clutch Gallery’s blog.
+Clutch Gallery was a 25-square-inch space located in the heart of Meg Duguid’s purse, and which over a span of three years served as the headquarters for Society of Smallness.
+The gallery was dedicated to exhibiting contemporary art of all media since 2009.
+For more information, see Clutch on Facebook or visit Clutch Gallery’s blog.